-In 2009, Terry Box who was a Business Writer and car reviewer for the Dallas Morning News, did a long interview with me about the show and getting out of the car business.
-Terry is a car reviewer for us now as you know.
+In 2009, the late Terry Box who was a Business Writer and car reviewer for the Dallas Morning News, did a long interview with me about the show and getting out of the car business.
 Here are some excerpts from the article:

 After decades on the auto industry roller coaster, Jerry Reynolds finally got tired of the ride.